EU model [IP control] specifications

 [Authentication]

-You can select an authentication method to allow access only from specified devices and prevent unauthorized access for enhanced security.
-Four methods are available: use [Pre-shared key] for commercial displays and [None] for use on managed networks.
+You can select an authentication method for API access.
+It can prevent unauthorized access and enhance security.
+Typically, use [Pre-Shared Key] for commercial displays and [None] for managed networks.
+The following methods are available.

 [Pre-Shared Key]